-- To sync all data, click the Down arrow Sync everything.
+- To sync all data, switch Sync everything ON.

-- To choose what gets synced, click the Down arrow Choose what to sync.
-Then check the boxes you want.
+- To choose what gets synced, switch Sync everything OFF, then check the boxes you want.

-- Under "Encryption options," choose how to protect your information:
+- To choose how to protect your information, tap Encryption:

-- Encrypt synced passwords with your Google credentials means that any synced passwords are kept secure by Google with your Google sign-in information.
+- Encrypt passwords with Google credentials means that any synced passwords are kept secure by Google with your Google sign-in information.

 - Encrypt all synced data with your own sync passphrase means that any synced passwords plus all your other Chrome data are kept secure by a passphrase.
 No one can read your encrypted data unless they know the passphrase.